Prabhav-P2006/IEEE-Envision-Project/README.md

-Great—I checked the “Container Lens” page for your project and gathered key details to build a more comprehensive and context-aware README for your GitHub repository.
-Here’s a polished **README.md** draft for your **IEEE-Envision-Project** (DockerDashboard):

----

 # IEEE-Envision-Project (DockerDashboard)

 **A web-based Docker container management system built with Django and the Python Docker SDK.** It offers users a secure dashboard to manage Docker containers through actions like start, stop, pause, resume, delete, and view logs—without needing CLI commands. ([IEEE NITK | Corpus][1])